ecotechie/gutenberg/docs/reference/deprecated.md

  - `wp.components.withContext` has been removed.
 Please use `wp.element.createContext` instead.
 See: https://reactjs.org/docs/context.html.
  - `wp.coreBlocks.registerCoreBlocks` has been removed.
 Please use `wp.blockLibrary.registerCoreBlocks` instead.
+ - `wp.editor.getColorName` has been removed.
+Please use `wp.editor.getColorObjectByColorValue` instead.
+ - `wp.editor.getColorClass` has been renamed.
+Please use `wp.editor.getColorClassName` instead.
+ - `value` property in color objects passed by `wp.editor.withColors` has been removed.
+Please use color property instead.

 ## 3.7.0